Learning from Failures: Error-Driven Reinforcement Learning for Tool Use

 Method

 We present RAFT (Reinforcement from Agent Failure Tasks), an error-driven RL pipeline that converts failed tool-use trajectories into targeted executable tasks and trains the agent to correct its own mistakes.
+The loop has four stages:

 RAFT Pipeline